Difference Between Profit vs Income

 Income

-Head to Head Comparison between Profit vs Income (Infographics)
+Head to Head Comparison Between Profit vs Income (Infographics)

 Below is the Top 5 Comparison between Profit vs Income:

-Key Differences between Profit vs Income
+Key Differences Between Profit vs Income

 To understand the differences between profit vs income, let’s take one example,

-- Suppose there is one company called Modern Fashion Pvt.
-Ltd. which manufacture gents’ shirts and each shirt costs $10.
-In the financial year 2018-19, they sold a total of 5,000 shirts and they received $50,000 as income.
+- Suppose one company, Modern Fashion Pvt.
+Ltd. manufactures gents’ shirts, and each shirt costs $10.
+In the financial year 2018-19, they sold a total of 5,000 shirts, and they received $50,000 as income.

 So, by this example, we can understand the difference between profit vs income.
 Below are the main differences between Profit vs Income,